Answers to Frequently Asked Questions

 MEAL SERVICE INFORMATION

-No - Children need to be present to receive these meals.
+Yes - Children need not be present to receive these food pantry meals.

 Any child under the age of 18 is eligible to receive school-distributed meals.

 - Pandemic SNAP Funds

 The Ohio Dept of Health Call Center is open 7 days a week from 9:00AM to 8:00PM: 1-833-4-ASK-ODH (1-833-427-5634).